Profile of location

 The 460-hectare Audi plant in Mexico is located in San José Chiapa, 60 kilometers from Puebla.
 It plays an important role in the internationalization of the brand as part of the Volkswagen Group's network of production plants.

 On May 4, 2013, the first stone was laid to mark the start of construction in the municipality of San José Chiapa.
 During construction from 2013 to 2016, supplier development and employee training were carried out.
 On October 21, 2014, the 20,000-square-meter Audi Training Center was opened in the immediate vicinity of the plant.
 On September 30, 2016, the inauguration of the Audi México plant took place.
 When production commenced, the Audi Q5 became the first premium car made in Mexico.
-It is exported to Europe, the USA, and Canada.
+It is exported to different markets all over the world.

 In 2019, six years after the plant's groundbreaking, Audi México announced the production of the Q5 TFSI e*, the first premium hybrid produced in the country.
 With the introduction of this variant into Audi México's product portfolio, the plant in San José Chiapa contributes to Audi's electrification strategy.